julienemo/thp_next_28_29/README.md

 2. Can handle cases where translation doesn't fil the original in terms of number of sections or paragraphs.
 But CSS is always the same: a `h3` and a `p`
 3. To add translations, pages and case, only need to 1) add jsons in `Translations`, add language flag in `images`, add language in `index.jsx`, add corresponding items in `Constants`.
 Everthing else is done by iteration.
 4. It is SLOW
+5. the `.env` is not ignored because, really, there is nothing sensitive

 ---